prismskylabs/pycounters/docs/source/tutorial.rst

 Step 5 - Utilities
 ------------------------

 In the example so far, we've outputted the collected metrics to a JSON file.
-Using that JSON file one can easily build simple tools to report the metrics further.
+Using that JSON file, we can easily build simple tools to report the metrics further.
 The :ref:`pycounters.utils` package contains a set of utilities to help building such tools.

-At the moment, PyCounter comes with a utility to help writing :ref:`munin <http://munin-monitoring.org/>` plugins.
+At the moment, PyCounter comes with a utility to help writing `munin <http://munin-monitoring.org/>`_ plugins.
 Here is an example of a munin plugin that taks the JSON report procude by the Tutorial and presents it in the way munin understands: ::